airlock/microgateway-juiceshop/README.md

+# DEPRECATED
+This repository was deprecated on 2025-01-21.
+It is no longer maintained.
+As a replacement we created a [Airlock Microgateway running example](https://github.com/airlock/microgateway-running-example).

 # Microgateway Demo: Juiceshop

 This repository contains and describes an example setup of the OWASP Juice-Shop as a vulnerable backend that can be protected using the Web Application and API Protection Solution Airlock Microgateway.